Is It Time to Trade Your Gym Membership for a Home Gym?

 A gym membership, in theory, is a good choice.
 Exercise is part of healthy lifestyle.
 Healthy lifestyles are desirable.
 Therefore, a gym membership is desirable, right?
 Except a gym membership isn’t the only way to make exercise a part of your daily routine.
 For some people, a home gym or a workout app is a better fit than paying a monthly membership fee.
 The question is whether ditching the gym is the right decision for you.

 The average gym membership in the United States costs slightly less than $60 per month.
-For more exclusive fitness clubs, fees can soar as high as $200-$300 per month.
+For more exclusive fitness clubs, those fees can soar as high as $200-$300 per month.
 The problem with those fees, however, is most gym members don’t actually use their membership.

-If you’re on the fence about your fitness routine, paying hefty dues isn’t the secret to motivation.
+If you’re on the fence about your fitness routine, paying hefty fees isn’t the secret to motivation.
 According to Healthline, people who like to exercise regularly can benefit from a gym membership, but the strategy doesn’t work for wannabe fitness enthusiasts.

 While there are a few gyms that are open 24-7, most keep more traditional business hours, opening around 5 am and closing between and 9 and 11 pm.
 For many people, whether due to work or family obligations, those schedules don’t work.